acammarat/phtools/eigmap/README.md

 After the execution the files eigmap.txt and eigscal.txt are created.
 The header of the file contains information about the content.

+## Note

+At the moment, the code works only for eigenvectors at Gamma.

 ## Example

 The folder example contains the necessary files to test the code.
 The *eigmap.inp* file is an example of input file.
 The *.ascii* files may be used to visualize the phonon displacement pattern with, for example, the [v-sim](https://www.mem-lab.fr/en/Pages/L_SIM/Softwares/V_Sim.aspx) software.